A polynomial associated with rooted trees and specific posets: Extension to a class of posets

-Now, let us prove that the converse is true, i.e., an $N$- and bowtie-free poset is indeed a $\V$-poset.
-We again reason by induction on the size $n$ of the poset.
+Now, let us prove that the converse is true, i.e., an N- and bowtie-free poset is indeed a $\V$-poset.
+Once again, we use induction on the size $n$ of the poset.
 The claim is straightforward when $n=1$.
 For the induction step, let us consider all maximal and minimal elements of the poset.
-If there exists a component with at least two maximal and at least two minimal elements, an induced $N$-poset or bowtie will occur.
+If there exists a component with at least two maximal and at least two minimal elements, an induced N-poset or bowtie will occur.
 So each component has either only one maximal element or only one minimal element, which implies that each component has a least or a greatest element.
 Now, let us remove these elements.
-The remaining poset is still $N$- and bowtie-free, so by the induction hypothesis, the poset can be constructed as in Definition~\ref{defnvpo}. \end{proof}
+The remaining poset is still N- and bowtie-free, so by the induction hypothesis, the poset can be constructed as in Definition~\ref{defnvpo}. \end{proof}

-\begin{rem} The family of $N$-free (or series-parallel) posets is well-studied in the literature, see~\cite{habib} for an early study of these posets, and~\cite{bouchemakh,felsner,zaguia} for some more recent examples.
-In \cite{gibson}, it is shown that $N$-free posets are \emph{skeletal}.
+\begin{rem} The family of N-free (or series-parallel) posets is well-studied in the literature, see~\cite{habib} for an early study of these posets, and~\cite{bouchemakh,felsner,zaguia} for some more recent examples.
+In \cite{gibson}, it is shown that N-free posets are \emph{skeletal}.
 One of several equivalent definitions of such a poset is that every cutset contains a maximal antichain. \end{rem}

-Let us now show that $\V$-posets are indeed the natural class on which to define our polynomial by proving that there is no polynomial with nonnegative integer coefficients that satisfies Proposition~\ref{eval} for an $N$-poset or a bowtie.
+Let us finally show that $\V$-posets are indeed the natural class on which to define our polynomial by proving that there is no polynomial with nonnegative integer coefficients that satisfies Theorem~\ref{thmeval_poset} for an N-poset or a bowtie.

 Let us first consider a bowtie.
-Since it has two maximal antichains, following Proposition~\ref{eval}, the polynomial should be of the form $x^ay^b+x^cy^d$ for some nonnegative integers $a,b,c,d$.
-Moreover, the number of antichains is $7$, and by the same proposition the polynomial should satisfy $2^a+2^c=7$.
-This last equation has no integer solutions for $a$ and $c$.
-So, there is no polynomial with nonnegative integer coefficients which satisfies Proposition~\ref{eval} for a bowtie.
+Since it has two maximal antichains, following Theorem~\ref{thmeval_poset}, the polynomial should be of the form $x^{a_1}y^{b_1}z^{c_1}+x^{a_2}y^{b_2}z^{c_2}$ for some nonnegative integers $a_1,b_1,c_1,a_2,b_2,c_2$.
+Moreover, the number of antichains is $7$, and by the same proposition the polynomial should satisfy $2^{a_1}+2^{a_2}=7$.
+This equation has no integer solutions for $a_1$ and $a_2$, so there is no polynomial with nonnegative integer coefficients which satisfies Theorem~\ref{thmeval_poset} for a bowtie.